Eye Pain: A Merck Manual of Patient Symptoms podcast

 Interpretation of findings:

-Suggestive findings are listed in see Some Causes of Eye Pain.
+Suggestive findings are listed in Table 8: Some Causes of Eye Pain.
 Some findings suggest categories of disorders.

 Scratchiness or a foreign body sensation is most often caused by disorders of the eyelids, conjunctivae, or superficial cornea.
 Photosensitivity is possible.